-• If the household did not agree to the HMIS ROI, Assessors complete a CE enrollment on paper, regardless of whether the Entry Point is a VSP.
-In HMIS, the household will have de-identified first and last names and only information pertinent for matching the household to and prioritizing them for resources and services for which they are eligible
+• If the household is presenting for services at a VSP Entry Point, Assessors complete a CE enrollment on paper.
+They will then utilize the process outlined in the "Collecting HMIS Universal Data Elements" section and connect with the agency designated to enter the data into HMIS.
+In HMIS, the household will have de-identified first and last names an only information pertinent for matching the household to and prioritizing them for resources and services for which they are eligible and would like a referral.
+VSPs are statutorily prohibited from entering information into HMIS.
+Regional CE policies and procedures must describe the process of coordinating between VSP Entry Points and other Entry Points.